v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Ports
 -----

-Ports are used to connect two models.
+Ports can be used to provide an interface of a model, that is the model inputs and outputs.
+The models with ports can be used to create flowsheets where models are inter-connected by (the same type of) ports.
+Ports can be defined as inlet or outlet depending on whether they represent model inputs or model outputs.
 Like models, ports can contain domains, parameters and variables.

-In **DAE Tools** ports
-are defined by deriving a new class from the base port class (:py:class:`pyCore.daePort`).
-A template/an empty port is given below:
+In **DAE Tools** ports are defined by deriving a new class from the base :py:class:`pyCore.daePort` class.
+An empty port definition is presented below:

 .. code-block:: python